-9.4.
+15.4.
 Topic Patterns

 Topic Patterns include all the attributes required to fully describe a clinical entity.
-The main topic pattern categories CIMI has developed to date include FindingTopic and ProcedureTopic, with FindingTopic having children of AssertionTopic and EvaluationResultTopic.
-They are shown in Figure 9.5, "Topic Hierarchy" and are described in the following sections.
+The topic patterns CIMI has developed to date include FindingTopic, ProcedureTopic, and EventTopic, wheith FindingTopic having children of AssertionTopic and EvaluationResultTopic.
+They are shown in Figure 15.5, "Topic Hierarchy" and are described in the following sections.
 Each of these topic subtypes contain a collection of attributes that describe the given pattern.
 These patterns provide the foundational structure for detailed clinical model (DCM) archetype instances that can be visualized at http://models.opencimi.org